Car buying tips

 3. Beware of entry-level models

 Most carmakers build a super-basic version of each car that can be touted at a low price, to appeal to fleet buyers and to simply get people into showrooms.
+In reality, entry-level models are rarely equipped well enough for most people's needs, so it's worth considering exactly what equipment you'll need and what you can live without, to get a realistic idea of the price you'll need to pay.

 4. Mini and Fiesta best for driving fun